A savior for single-inheritance languages? PHP traits explained!

 Check the actual code

-Let's actually write the code and check if it works.
+Let's actually write some code and check if it works.

 - Do your class methods work properly?